cagilan/Tweeter-feed-app/README.md

-# FEInterview
-Best of luck for success.
-Please go through the storyboard for more detail on code test

 # StoryBoard
     The objective of this application is creating UI for tweeter feed from JSON which is part of this Repo, Please create your own copy of